 Broadly stated, the objective of this FCP is to outline outreach and engagement strategies necessary to inform the fishing public in a timely manner about Atlantic Shores' activities, while also building reliable and cooperative working relationships between Atlantic Shores and the fishing communities.
-These relationships are key to identifying, mitigating, to the extent possible, the inevitable challenges that come with coexistence.
+These relationships are key to identifying and mitigating, to the extent possible, the inevitable challenges that come with coexistence.
 In order to work towards effective coexistence, Atlantic Shores has identified a sub-set of defined objectives, which include:

-- Promote the safety of fishermen, offshore survey crews and construction crews transiting, working, and fishing in the area. - Proactively seek fishing communities' inputs to provide additional details, filling in any data gaps regarding the historic, existing, and potential fisheries opportunities in the Lease Area. - Identify potential adverse impacts to fishermen and make informed decisions on how to avoid impacts where possible and/or mitigate the extent of any effects. - Provide a pathway to quickly and fairly resolve fisheries related conflicts that may develop during the life for the Project. - Build an authentic, trusting working relationship with fisheries users and communities to inform the responsible design, development, implementation, and operation of the Project. - Demonstrate how industry relationships established via the FCP have informed the development of the Lease Area as well as the FCP.
+• Promote the safety of fishermen, offshore survey crews and construction crews transiting, working, and fishing in the area.

+- Proactively seek fishing communities' inputs to provide additional details, filling in any data gaps regarding the historic, existing, and potential fisheries opportunities in the Lease Area. - Identify potential adverse impacts to fishermen and make informed decisions on how to avoid impacts where possible and/or mitigate the extent of any effects. - Provide a pathway to quickly and fairly resolve fisheries related conflicts that may develop during the life for the Project. - Build an authentic, trusting working relationship with fisheries users and communities to inform the responsible design, development, implementation, and operation of the Project. - Demonstrate through regular, semi-annual reporting to BOEM how industry relationships established, and inputs received via the FCP have informed the development of the Lease Area as well as the FCP.

-3. Fishing Activities within Development Area
+3. Fishing Activities within the Lease Area

-Fisheries are regional and dynamic; in addition to New Jersey's fishermen, vessels from North Carolina to Massachusetts may fish or transit within the Lease Area or along the Export Cable Routes.
-There are five primary commercial fishing ports (including Belford, Point Pleasant, Barnegat Light, Atlantic City, and Cape May) on New Jersey's Atlantic Ocean coastline and several smaller ports (e.g., Ocean City, Sea Isle City, etc.).
-The primary commercial landings and target species within the development area are surf clam / ocean quahog, Atlantic sea scallops, summer flounder, squid sp., monkfish and other finfish species.
+Fisheries are regional and dynamic; in addition to fishing communities from NY and NJ, vessels from North Carolina to Massachusetts may fish or transit within the Lease Area or along the Export Cable Corridors.
+Three of the top five ports deriving revenue from the Lease Area are in NJ (Cape May, Atlantic City, and Barnegat Light/Long Beach), the other two ports are Newport News (VA) and New Bedford (MA).
+The top two primary commercial fisheries within the Lease Area are surf clam / ocean quahog (by weight) and Atlantic sea scallops (by revenue).
+Together, those two fisheries account for 93% of the revenue derived from the area and ~85% of the landings (by weight).
+Other species harvested from the area include summer flounder, squid sp., monkfish and other finfish species.
 The primary gear types utilized are dredges, trawls, gillnets, pots/traps, purse seines, and hook/line.